Tutorial 1: Hello

 Interacting with a locked patcher

 Lock the patch by unchecking Edit in the View menu.
 Let’s see what happens when we click on each of the box types.
-In the upper right-hand corner of the patch, click on the object box (which we changed from print to metro) – nothing happens.
-Clicking on the message box directly below it, however, changes the background color – obviously, something is happening when we click on that box.
+In the top-center of the patch, click on the object box (which we changed from print to metro) – nothing happens.
+Clicking on the message box directly below it, however, acts like a button – you can see the text get pushed back when you click it.

 Click on the Max console icon on the right-hand side of the window to open the sidebar.
 On the left side of our patcher, there are three message boxes connected (with lines called patchcords) to a print object .
 Click on each of these message boxes in turn, then look at the Max Console; you will see that the contents of the message boxes we clicked are displayed there.
 This was a result of clicking on the message boxes: they generated a message (the content of the message box) and sent it down the patchcord to the print object.
 The print object takes any message it receives in its inlet and displays it in the Max Console.